 Prepare questions that you would like the interviewers to answer.
-If they are answered during the interview, you can say, "I had some questions but you seem to have covered them already."
+They might be answered during the interview.
+Then you can say, "I had some questions but you seem to have covered them already."

 - · Confirm your interest in and enthusiasm for the job. - · Find out what the next steps are after the interview. - · Consider sending a thank you email to the interviewers. - · Ensure the interviewers have the names and contact details of your referees.